UKHO/docs/software-engineering-policies/InclusiveLanguage/InclusiveLanguagePolicy.md

 Alex is currently being trialed on [UKHO docs](https://github.com/ukho/docs) in GitHub Actions.
 The Action available from the marketplace comments on Pull Requests, which requires additional setup with a token, so instead, the trial is executing Alex directly via Node.
 If Alex is adopted, this document will be updated to include instructions for adding it to CI builds at the UKHO.

-As of 23.10.20 the latest changes are still waiting in a PR: https://github.com/UKHO/docs/pull/119.
+As of 23.10.20 the latest changes are still waiting in a [PR](https://github.com/UKHO/docs/pull/119).

 Contact @benbhall with any queries about the Alex.js trial.